 Of India’s 1,3 billion citizens, 215 million are labelled Scheduled Castes, and to various degrees considered ‘impure’ or ‘untouchable’.
 These people call themselves Dalits, meaning ‘the downtrodden’.
 For thousands of years they have suffered humiliation, discrimination, and exclusion by being born into a social and cultural system which fundamentally conflicts with the notion that all human beings are born free with equal rights.
 The forms of caste-based discrimination vary largely between localities.
 It traditionally includes that Dalits are only allowed to work in occupations with low status and income, primarily occupations requiring the handling of ‘impure’ material, such as garbage, human and animal waste, animal skin and products of the soil.
 Dalits customarily; have to live segregated, are often also segregated in schools and in the workplace, are not allowed to hold real estate as property, are not allowed to use public utilities such as roads, water, temples and public office buildings.
 They are disproportionally poor, undereducated, and victims of violence.
 Many Dalits work as bonded labour, or in forms of modern day slavery.
 Caste-based discrimination is prohibited by law in India, but still prevalent, and especially in rural areas.

-The NCDHR was established in 1998 and is now a coalition of four movements, each working to overcome different aspects of caste discrimination:
+level.
+The NCDHR is now a coalition of four movements, each working to overcome different aspects of caste discrimination:

-NCDHR works internationally in three areas.
-It uses UN mechanisms to address caste-based discrimination through several treaty bodies and charter based mechanisms.
-It participates in the Human Rights Council and other bodies in order to advance relevant interventions.
-It works with international human rights organizations to address grave atrocities, and campaigns for strengthening the criminal justice administration.
-Much of this work is conducted together with the International Dalit Solidarity Network IDSN, where NCDHR is a member.
-The IDSN has a Norwegian member organization called the Dalit Solidarity Network, DSN-Norway.
-The Rafto Foundation is a founding member of the DSN-Norway.
+The NCDHR works internationally at the UN and with various states to address atrocities, and campaigns for strengthening the criminal justice system.
+Much of this work is conducted together with the International Dalit Solidarity Network (IDSN), of which DSN Norway is a member.
+The Rafto Foundation is a founding member of DSN Norway.